robfatland/reorganiseduponthefloor/git/README.md

 Forty years and counting, for decades to come.

-I do not write using TeX.
-To write my graduate thesis I became moderately fluent in LaTeX; which is a content oriented system that uses TeX for document layout.
-I think of LaTeX (correctly or incorrectly) as a human-friendly wrapper around TeX.
+I do not use TeX directly.
+To write my graduate thesis I became moderately fluent in LaTeX; which is a variant, a content-oriented system that uses TeX for document layout.
+I think
+of LaTeX (correctly or incorrectly) as a human-friendly wrapper around TeX.
 Anyway by moderate fluency I mean...